CKEditor and creating Custom Keyboard Events

 );

-Get a reference to the button you are going to simulate the click on
+Getting a reference to the button whose click you're going to simulate

 document.querySelector(".ck-splitbutton__action").click()